WHAT IS THE SKIN AGEING PROCESS?

-The skin aging process can deplete the lipid-storing cells in your fatty tissue.
+The skin ageing process can deplete the lipid-storing cells in your fatty tissue.
 This can reduce the thickness of your skin and cause wrinkles to appear.

 HOW TO SLOW THE AGEING PROCESS

-As the levels of Q10 in aging skin reduce, your skin will need consistent boosts of energy.
+As the levels of Q10 in ageing skin reduce, your skin will need consistent boosts of energy.

-An anti-ageing serum like NIVEA’s Q10 Plus Anti-Wrinkle Eye Cream can replenish your skin’s levels of Q10 to encourage cell activity and slow down the aging process.
+An anti-ageing serum like NIVEA’s Q10 Plus Anti-Wrinkle Eye Cream can replenish your skin’s levels of Q10 to encourage cell activity and slow down the ageing process.

 WHAT ARE THE SIGNS OF AGEING SKIN?